18F/health-tracking-course/collections/_one/procurement.md

 </p>

 <p>
-    Perhaps it felt like every other conversation about software projects, where you just didn't have enough background to make heads-or-tails of things, and therefore, it just kinda <b>pissed you off</b>.
+    Perhaps it felt like every other conversation about software projects, where you just didn't have enough background to make heads-or-tails of things, and therefore, you were just kind of like... <b>shrug</b>?
 </p>

 <p>